Jayant-Duneja/Arcane/README.md

 Java Version: - 17

+Project 3.1 - UML Diagram for 3.1 has been submitted with the name of UML_3.1.pdf

 Additional Assumptions:
  - For our code, these are the floor id we are considering:
    - -1: Starting Floor